THE DARKPLANE SETTING

 DSC_7450_Adjusted.jpg

 Hi, I'm Graham Ward: writer, stage actor with AEA, and GM for hire.
-I’m an award-winning GM at Baldman Games and work as a TTRPG designer and editor, with credits on products from D&D Adventurers League, The Last Caravan, GrymWyrd, and Bite-Sized Gaming.
+I’m an award-winning GM at Baldman Games and work as a TTRPG designer and editor, with credits in D&D Adventurers League, The Last Caravan, World of Game Design, Bite-Sized Gaming, and Gary’s Appendix.
 You can see more of my work as resident GM, livestream producer, and content manager at Ghostlight RPGs.
 Contact me at darkplanecampaign@gmail.com or follow my newsletter and social media feeds to stay in the loop.

 Darkplane is created by Graham Ward, with concepts and writing by Kristy Eager, Michael Eager, Adam Rodger, and others.